Massine/Electric_motor_temperature/README.md

-# Electric_motor_torque
+# Electric_motor_temperature
-Implementation of machine learning models to predict the torque of an electric motor
+Implementation of machine learning models to predict the t of temperature of an electric motor